-Explorer Safari CEO Peter-John Mitrovitch recently visited brand-new Xigera Safari Lodge in Botswana.
+Explorer Safari CEO Peter-John Mitrovich recently visited brand-new Xigera Safari Lodge in Botswana.
 Here’s his story.

 Disappearing into an Inland Oasis